-For our own travels, we’re assuming an average of about €1000/month per person for traveling on a shoestring, with occasional splurging.
-In our experience, you’ll miss out if you flatly refuse to spend any more money than absolutely necessary.
+For my own travels, I assumed an average of about €1000/month for traveling on a shoestring, with occasional splurging.
+In my experience, you’ll miss out if you flatly refuse to spend any more money than absolutely necessary.

-We’re also aiming to travel as long as I could, and expected to be on the road for at least a year.
-We’ll try to save more by working or volunteering along the way.
+I was also aiming to travel as long as I could, and expected to be on the road for at least a year.
+My initial plan was to save more by working or volunteering along the way.

 Based on this, I decided to save money for travel for about 1 year before my departure, aiming to have around €10,000 for the entire year.
 I saved up about €6,000 by putting away money each month, which was then combined with previous savings, money from selling all of my stuff, the return of my apartment deposit, and my final paycheck (it feels victorious to not have to spend money on rent right after being paid).
 After all was said and done, I had about €12,000 in savings for my travel.

 Now’s the time to start your plan… and stick to it!
 It can be a struggle at times, but once you get into the saving mindset, it can also be addictive.
-We recommend sinking your teeth into other tips for saving money for travel or learning about money-saving travel hacks to get you into the right state of mind.
+I recommend sinking your teeth into other tips for saving money for travel or learning about money-saving travel hacks to get you into the right state of mind.